jtsu/IOSXE_Post_ConfigDiff/README.md

 # IOS-XE Post ConfigDiff
-This application uses the features and resources on the Cisco IOS-XE platforms.
+This app uses the features and resources on the Cisco IOS-XE platforms.
 The app will track config changes and post the diff to a collaboration platform.
 The app will post messages to Webex Teams, Microsoft Teams, and Slack.
 Some network environments require the use  of a HTTP proxy server, so a proxy option has been added to our app.
 The app will also run directly on a Cisco IOS-XE switch or router, so no additional server resources are needed.

 ## Use Case Description